Skip to main content

 Psychology and guidance services (SPO) have the following responsibilities:

-1. to assist with drafting, implementing and developing the school’s educational project by making an inventory of the educational community’s needs and capabilities; to help plan and apply measures that contribute to defining strategies that provide a wider selection of educational provision and better educational environments; coordinating its activity with other services, such as health, welfare and social security, employment and vocational training, in order to plan suitable intervention measures.
+1. to assist with drafting, implementing and developing the school’s structural documents by making an inventory of the educational community’s needs and capabilities; to help plan and apply measures that contribute to defining strategies that provide a wider selection of educational provision and better educational environments; coordinating its activity with other services, such as health, welfare and social security, employment and vocational training, in order to plan suitable intervention measures.

 2. to provide psychological and pedagogical support to students, teachers, staff, parents/guardians and other actors in the education process and help to design suitable educational solutions.